Mircea-MMXXI/azapy/predocs/RiskBased_intro.md

 per unit of risk.
 This is a remarkable efficient portfolio often preferred by the investors.

-All the points between the efficient (red line) and inefficient (blue line) frontiers are called *inefficient portfolios*.
+All the points between the efficient (blue line) and inefficient (red line) frontiers are called *inefficient portfolios*.
 There are no valid portfolios outside the portfolio frontiers.

+The solid blue squares are the portfolios where the entire capital is allocated to a single component.
+They are labeled by the market symbol of this portfolio component.

 Among the *inefficient portfolios* there is a remarkable portfolio.
 That is the portfolio with equal weights.
 All weights are equal to $1/N$ where $N$ is the number of portfolio components.
 Hence, its name $1/N$*-portfolio* or *inverse-N portfolio*.
-In out plot this portfolio is represented by a green X with label $1/N$.
+In our plot this portfolio is represented by a green X with label $1/N$.

 On the *efficient frontier* there is its correspondent.
 In our plot it is a green X with label *InvNrisk*.
 This is the efficient portfolio